nicolas-tallet/openpower-hpc-application-user-guide/03-job-submission/processor-affinity.md

 mpirun --hostfile ${LSB_DJOB_HOSTFILE} -np ${LSB_DJOB_NUMPROC} <binary>
 ```

-> The *ompi* predefined application takes care of generating the rankfile to be used by the Open MPI execution command.
+> The Spectrum LSF *ompi* predefined application takes care of generating the rankfile to be used by the Open MPI execution command.

 ## Standalone Shared Memory (Multi-Threads) Job Submission